 Once all the rage at ladies luncheons, a quiche is now as popular as ever.
-This slimmed down version is simple and sensational!
-It’s a great recipe for using up things you might already have on hand, chicken, spinach and eggs.
-Serve for brunch, lunch or for dinner.
+This slimmed-down version is simple and sensational!
+It’s a great recipe for using up things you might already have on hand, chicken, spinach, and eggs.
+Serve for brunch, lunch, or for dinner.
 Add a side salad and you’re set.
-Each serving has 227 calories, 5 grams of fat and 5 Weight Watchers SmartPoints.
+Each serving has 227 calories, 5 grams of fat and 2 Blue WW Freestyle SmartPoints, and 5 Green.

 Prep Time: 20 minutes